brown-ccv/volume-data-converter/README.md

 The command will install the dependencies for the project.

-## Execute
+## Converting tiff sequence of images to png texture map

 Run the command:

 `poetry run convert2png --help`

-To verify the application runs correctly.
-You should see the available paramaters that can be used with the command convert2png.
+To verify the command runs correctly.
+You should see the available paramaters that can be used.

-The first mandatory argument is the path to the source file containing the tiff image sequence.
-The second mandatory argument is the path to the folder where the png file will be saved.
+  - The first mandatory argument is the path to the source folder containing the tiff image sequence.
+  - The second mandatory argument is the path to the folder where the png file will be saved.

+### Example

-`python run convert2png \you-path-to\TIFF_Images\ \tiff-volume-2png\result.png`
+`poetry run convert2png path-to\TIFF_Images\ \path-to-result-folder\result.png`

+## Converting a raw 3D array to tiff sequence of images

+Run the command:

+`poetry run raw2tiff --help`

+To verify the command runs correctly.
+You should see the available paramaters that can be used.

+  - The first argument is the path to the source folder containing the raw file.
+  - The second argument is the path to the folder the image sequences will be saved.
+  - Third argument is the width of the 3D array
+  - Fourth argument is the height of the 3D array
+  - Fifth argument is the depth of the 3D array

+### Example

+`poetry run raw2tiff path-to\raw-file.raw path-to-result-folder 500 550 55`

+## FOR OSOM PROJECT - Converting NC files to raw 3D array

+Run the command:

+`poetry run osom-converter --help`

+To verify the command runs correctly.
+You should see the available paramaters that can be used.

+  - The first argument is the path to the source Gird file (There an example in this repo)
+  - The second argument is the path to the osom NC file.
+  - Third argument is the path to the output_folder of the raw file
+  - Fourth argument is the attribute in the nc file to be analyzed
+  - (Optional) Fifth argument is a list of time frames to be analyzed (by default analyzes the whole dataset)

+ ### Example

+`poetry run osom-converter path-to-osom-grid-file\osom_grid4_mindep_smlp_mod7.nc path-to-osom-nc-file\ocean_his_0196.nc path-to-output-folder temp`

+### Example

+`poetry run osom-converter path-to\nc-file.raw path-to-result-folder`

 # For developers